Newcastle Island: Feels like being in the wilderness, but next to downtown!

 I just got back after a couple of much needed days of rest which I spent camping on Newcastle Island.
 Wow!

 I’ve been to the island before, quite a few times in fact but I had never camped there before.
 In fact, due to it’s size I still haven’t even seen the whole thing.
-But I don’t need to in order to feel blessed to have this rather large island situated in/next to the heart of downtown Nanaimo where we can go for a walk, swim at the endless beaches, explore the tidal pools, picnic, camp, play sports in the giant fields, have something to eat at the concession stand, play horseshoes, lay in the fields at night watching shooting stars, not to mention the rather large and nicely built hall just up from the beach which you can rent for a large social function.
+You would think that a island in the middle of Nanaimo’s bay would be, well, little.
+I have, however, seen enough in order to feel blessed to have this surprisingly large island situated in/next to the heart of downtown Nanaimo where we can go for a walk, swim at the endless beaches, explore the tidal pools, picnic, camp, play sports in the giant fields, have something to eat at the concession stand, play horseshoes, lay in the fields at night watching shooting stars, not to mention the rather large and nicely built hall just up from the beach which you can rent for a large social function.
 A wedding, a dance or some other large party for example.

 The beach just up from our camping spot was a rather interesting spot to be in at dusk and at night.
 Looking left, you can see the natural scene of mountains and their forests on the mainland and on Gabriola Island, and then to the right you can see the cityscape of Nanaimo at night.